January 16th - Finding the Sweet Spot in Work Life Balance

 Examination Study Suggestions

-AIRS Standards for Professional Information & Referral — The AIRS Standards address all aspects of an I&R operation including service delivery, resource database, reports and measures, cooperative relationships, disaster/emergency preparedness and organizational effectiveness.
+AIRS Standards and Quality Indicators for Professional Information & Referral — The AIRS Standards address all aspects of an I&R operation including service delivery, resource database, reports and measures, cooperative relationships, disaster/emergency preparedness and organizational effectiveness.

-The AIRS I&R Training Manual: Candidates should read the sections/volumes that pertain directly to their job (e.g. the Service Delivery sections/volume for CIRS and CIRS-A/D candidates, especially the first 6 sections, and the Resource Database sections/volume for CRS candidates.
+The AIRS I&R Training Manual: Candidates should read the sections/volumes that pertain directly to their job (e.g. the Service Delivery sections/volume for CRS and CRS - A/D candidates, especially the first 6 sections, and the Resource Database sections/volume for CRS - DC candidates.
 It won't hurt to read the entire manual, but it is not essential for examination preparation.
+Although CRS - A/D candidates should review the two sections on Serving Older Adults and Serving People with Disabilities.
 Note: Although the manual is intended to help people understand I&R issues, the test is about I&R work and not the literal contents of the training manual.
 Most of the exam questions are scenarios and involve applying the principles within the manual.
-For CIRS-A/D candidates: The manual is not a specialized guide to providing services for aging/disabilities but is intended to focus on the fundamental I&R/A skills and techniques that are applied to all types of situations.
+For CRS - A/D candidates: The manual is not a specialized guide to providing services for aging/disabilities but is intended to focus on the fundamental I&R/A skills and techniques that are applied to all types of situations.

 AIRS Online Training — All of the AIRS courses available on the AIRS Online Training portal are useful study material.
-However, the course entitled "AIRS: The Information and Referral Process" serves as a "core" resource for all CIRS and CIRS-A/D candidates.
-For CRS candidates, "AIRS: Introduction to Taxonomy and Indexing" covers some very important material.
+However, the course entitled "AIRS: The Information and Referral Process" serves as a "core" resource for all CRS and CRS - A/D candidates.
+For CRS - DC candidates, "AIRS: Introduction to Taxonomy and Indexing" covers some very important material.

 General Guidance -- All exam questions have been written and are regularly reviewed by subject matter experts (i.e. your peers within I&R).
-Before a question makes it to an AIRS exam, it has gone through three separate groups of 8-10 subject matter experts (each group having at least two members whose first language is not English) and a further review by a psychometrician.
-Furthermore, every year the performance history of questions is assessed and any question where less than 60% of candidates answer correctly, is reviewed by subject matter experts and changed if it is thought that the wording is misleading.
+Before a question makes it to an AIRS exam, it has gone through three separate groups of 8-10 subject matter experts and a further review by a psychometrician.
+Furthermore, every year the performance history of questions is assessed and any question where less than 50% of candidates answer correctly, is reviewed by subject matter experts and changed if it is thought that the wording is misleading.

 Indexing with the AIRS/INFO LINE Taxonomy: A practical guide written by Margaret Bruni of The Detroit Public Library's TIP Service, originally published in Information & Referral: The Journal of the Alliance of Information and Referral Systems.